WHY A STEM TEACHER LEADER COLLABORATIVE (TLC)?

-Elementary schools that serve large populations of non-dominant youth often privilege literacy and mathematics instruction because those are the subjects included in high-stakes accountability testing.
-Unfortunately, there is often little time allocated for science and engineering instruction, content areas that can bolster literacy and mathematics achievement and learning.
+Elementary schools that serve large populations of minoritzed youth often privilege literacy and mathematics instruction because those are the subjects included in high-stakes accountability testing.
+Unfortunately, there is often little time allocated for science and engineering instruction - content areas that can bolster literacy and mathematics achievement and learning.
 Teachers working in high-needs settings often feel isolated and need support to sustain innovative science and engineering instruction.
-We are committed to nurturing equity in science and engineering by empowering teacher leaders.
+We are committed to nurturing equity in science and engineering by empowering teacher as professionals and leaders.
 Our goal is to transform the landscape of elementary STEM education in the NC Piedmont Triad by supporting, connecting, and retaining current and future STEM-capable, imaginative, and motivated elementary teachers.

 The STEM TLC leverages engineering as a context to explore important problems of practice that teachers deem important for their entire curriculum—e.g., facilitating meaningful student collaboration and argumentation, differentiating instruction for all learners, and integrating writing, reading, speaking, and listening throughout the curriculum.